Last updated March 27th, 2023.

 “Frontier markets” aren’t an asset class in themselves.
 Regardless, consider choosing a unique uncorrelated investment whether you’re buying stocks, property, or something different.

-Alternatively, try owning another asset on this list, but doing so in a frontier market, to achieve maximum results.
+Alternatively, try owning another asset on our list of gold alternatives, but doing so in a frontier market, to achieve maximum results.

 Thousands of real estate markets exist in the world.
 For example, Bangkok’s property market has entirely different dynamics, drivers, and growth prospects than Boston’s or Berlin’s.